-Answer: For students who no longer are participating in the OAAP, the special education teacher should be assisting the general education teacher to ensure the student is able to interact with the general education core curriculum to the maximum extent possible.
-Students should be educated with same age peers.
+Answer: For students who no longer are participating in the OAAP, the special education teacher should be assisting the general education teacher to ensure the student can interact with the general education core curriculum to the maximum extent possible.
+Students should be educated with same-age peers.

 Question 17.
 "Is there a requirement that the student must be listed as a student who has multiple disabilities on their IEP category of service?
-Also, is there a stand-alone qualifying category that does not allow a student to be on the OAAP?"
+Also, is there a standalone qualifying category that does not allow a student to be on the OAAP?"